 - Managing for resilience means building networked capability before you need it not when you need it.
 That means techniques like social network stimulation which, over two years can connect everyone in an organisation within three degrees of separation based on some form of usable trust.
 (It's short-sighted not to build capability in advance of need - by the time you need it, it's too late!)

-- Critically you need fast feedback loops into decision makers so that they can ride the wave of disruption.
+- Critically you need fast feedback loops into decision-makers so that they can ride the wave of disruption.
 That means creating human sensor networks with supporting technology around current day purpose, that can be activated for extraordinary purpose in the context of need.

-- Modularity means that a system is capable of swarming and clustering to meet unforeseeable circumstances in real time.
+- Modularity means that a system is capable of swarming and clustering to meet unforeseeable circumstances in real-time.
 Crews, an important new idea in non-military environments provide the right level of modularity and instant operational capability that are essential to speedy response.

-- Synchrony is a real danger, its one of the main indications of impending collapse.
+- Synchrony is a real danger, it's one of the main indications of impending collapse.
 This is linked to the Cynefin concept of complacency, where everything seems ordered and controlled just before catastrophic failure.
 Over focus on things like sick stigma means that organisations start to build synchrony before it occurs naturally thus hastening the collapse.

 - Diversity and what I call requisite variety are key.
 Without diversity, and dare I say it contradiction, a system lacks the capacity to evolve quickly as it has too few things to build on.
-Conformity and consensus are the enemy of managing under conditions of uncertainty.
+Conformity and consensus are the enemies of managing under conditions of uncertainty.

 I also came across this excellent video where Dave explains his thinking about moving from robust to resilient strategies.